 - UNC Help: Go through help.unc.edu for UNC-specific questions only (cross-listing courses, renaming sites, 3rd party tools, etc.).
 All other questions about how to use Canvas or issues should go through Canvas Support (Help menu within Canvas).

 See Moving from Sakai to Canvas for video tutorials and guides to help instructors transition from Sakai to Canvas with tool comparisons between the two systems.
-This resource provides an overview of commonly used tools for instructors to manage their course, communicate and share course materials with students, and collect and provide feedback on student work Live versions of this training resource are being offered this fall and a crash course right before spring classes begin in 2023.
-Register for the sessions you wish to attend!
-They will be held via Zoom.
+This resource provides an overview of commonly used tools for instructors to manage their courses, communicate and share course materials with students, and collect and provide feedback on student work.
+Live versions of this training resource are being provided each term.
+Stay tuned for more opportunities!

 Canvas by Instructure is used by more institutions of higher education than any other learning management system, including other UNC System schools and UNC-CH’s peer institutions.
 In addition to being a more intuitive system for designing courses, below are several benefits of the Canvas system.
 Canvas’ cloud architecture also requires little to no downtime for feature upgrades and system maintenance.